leanprover-community/blog/posts/how-to-write-a-simproc.md

 ## The `SimpM` monad

-`SimpM` is the monad that tracks the current context `simp` is running in (what `simp` theorems are available, etc) and what has been done so far (e.g. number of steps so far, theorems used).
+[`SimpM`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.SimpM#doc) is the monad that tracks the current context `simp` is running in (what `simp` theorems are available, etc) and what has been done so far (e.g. number of steps so far, theorems used).
 In particular this also captures the `MetaM` context.

 ## `Simproc`s

 A simproc takes in an expression and outputs a simplification step, possibly after modifying the current simp state (e.g. by adding new goals to be closed by the discharger).
-This behavior is formally encapsulated by the following type:
+This behavior is formally encapsulated by the [`Simproc`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.Simproc#doc) type:
 ```lean
 abbrev Simproc  := Expr → SimpM  Step
 ```